larsreed/testdata/README.md

-# Testdatagenerator
+# Testdata generator
-This project contains a simple set of tools to help generate test data.
+This project contains a set of tools to help generate test data.
 It is primarily a way to train myself in Scala (by porting and enhancing some very old AWK scripts :), but can hopefully be useful to someone...

 ## Overview
 The basic component is the `Generator[T]` trait, which is able to provide a (possibly filtered) list of instances of a given type, as well as the same list converted to strings.